‘Playboy’ Model Lexi Wood Shows Some Skin While Rolling Around In Bed

 In the sixth and final photo, the model returns her gaze to the camera as she rests on her stomach and pops her curvy bottom into the air.

-Unsurprisingly, the sexy display of skin and curves was well-received by her followers as the photos accumulated nearly 50,000 likes and just shy of 300 comments inside of seven hours.
+Unsurprisingly, the sexy display of skin and curves was well-received by her followers, as the photos accumulated nearly 50,000 likes and just shy of 300 comments inside of seven hours.
 According to the caption, the photos were of her “having a great time.”

-One of her followers took to the comments to gush about this being one of their favorite collections of photos of the model.
+One of her followers took to the comments section to gush about this being one of their favorite collections of photos of the model.
 Several others chimed in with how “beautiful” and “stunning” she looked in the sizzling snaps.